Nomagno/Halfive/docs/specs/HWDESIGN.md

 The hwt.h and hwnet.h headers, to tokenize Half-World Track and Half-World Network .hwdoc files, respectively, are awaiting an implementation (TEDIOUS).

-The hwmath.h header is awaiting an implementation (ROADBLOCK!!)
-(EASY-ish, but a bit involved).

 The halfive.h header, for simulating physics, is awaiting an implementation that uses fixed-timestep semi-explicit Euler integration to remain framerate-independent, as well as a redesign that includes the possibility of custom objects that aren't just cars, and of well-defined actions that may be mapped to real code or to a HWVM instance.
 (HARD)